Applying to Medical School

 - letters of recommendation

-As part of the medical school application process, you will need to solicit four-to-six letters of recommendation (LORs).
-Serving as an outside endorsement of your candidacy, a LOR is a letter in which the author will assess your qualities, characteristics, and capabilities as they pertain to medical/dental school.
+As part of the medical school application process, you will need to solicit letters of recommendation (LORs).
+Serving as an outside endorsement of your candidacy, a LOR is a letter in which the author will assess your qualities, characteristics, and capabilities as they pertain to medical school.
 Ideally, a LOR will demonstrate to the admissions committees that you possess the traits and core competencies that they look for in a future physician.
-Don't underestimate the importance of a strong letter of recommendation.
-A comprehensive letter from a solid source who knows you well can speak volumes about your integrity and the quality of your work.

 LOR's will be collected by and stored in veCollect.
-Those applying for admission to medical or dental school for fall 2023 will need to create an account (paid for by the Career Center) by December 1, 2021 (more information below.)
-Applicants should confirm writers' willingness to support them before setting up an account and listing your evaluators.
+Those applying for admission to medical school in 2024 will need to create an account (paid for by the Health Professions office) by December 1, 2022 (more information below.)
+Applicants should confirm writers' willingness to support them before listing your evaluators.
 For tips on soliciting letters of recommendation, visit our Letters of Recommendation Page.

-The Declaration of Intent is a Qualtrics form that notifies the Health Professions Advising office of your intent to apply to medical school for the fall of 2023 and provides the office with basic identifying information.
-Complete this form no later than December 1st, 2021.
-Re-applicants from prior application cycles should submit a new Declaration of Intent by February 1st, 2022.
+The Declaration of Intent is a Qualtrics form that notifies the Health Professions Advising office of your intent to apply to medical school and provides the office with basic identifying information.
+Complete this form no later than December 1st, 2022.
+Re-applicants from prior application cycles should submit a new Declaration of Intent by February 1st, 2023.

 Submit Release of Information/Confidentiality Waiver